rmn-smn/VisionTransformer-CIFAR/README.md

 # VisionTransformer-CIFAR
- some experiments with vision transformers on CIFAR
+ some experiments with vision transformers on CIFAR-10